For Increased Sales Performance

 - Specific Coaching Skills: In these studies, like the study above, managers were provided with coaching skills specific to the content being delivered to their employees so they could provide targeted coaching and support.

 As the graph shows, while generic coaching skills had a meaningful impact on performance improvement, the inclusion of specific coaching skills more than doubled the impact over generic coaching skills.
 Thus, if providing additional manager development is less than double the costs of providing generic coaching skills only (which, in most cases, will assuredly be so), then you significantly improve the return on investment if you train managers not just to coach, but to coach to the specific skills their people are learning.

 We can draw three conclusions from this research:

 - Providing sales managers with coaching skills will increase the impact of sales training significantly.
-While each organization is different, you could expect about a 24% improvement in performance over the impact of sales training alone.
+While each organisation is different, you could expect about a 24% improvement in performance over the impact of sales training alone.

 - The more specific the training a manager receives, the higher the return in improved performance.
 The greatest impact comes when managers are trained to be effective coaches and are provided with the ability to coach to the specific skills their salespeople are receiving.

-While the concept of training sales managers to coach to the specific skills their salespeople are learning is not new, many organizations are reluctant to make the investment.
+While the concept of training sales managers to coach to the specific skills their salespeople are learning is not new, many organisations are reluctant to make the investment.
 This has largely been due to the difficulty of justifying the expense.
 The studies reported here provide clear and convincing evidence that sales manager training produces a positive ROI.
-That is, the costs of sales manager training added only about 20% to the costs of sales training, but produced a 59% (59:1) ROI for the organization.
+That is, the costs of sales manager training added only about 20% to the costs of sales training, but produced a 59% (59:1) ROI for the organisation.